WERE

-WERE (1490 AM) is a commercial radio station licensed to serve Cleveland Heights, Ohio, and carrying a talk radio radio format known as "NewsTalk 1490".
-Owned by Urban One, the station serves the Greater Cleveland region.
-WERE is one of two Cleveland-area stations that carries The Rickey Smiley Morning Show, syndicated personalities Al Sharpton and Jesse Jackson, and is the Cleveland affiliate for Red Eye Radio.
-Since 2008, an emphasis has been placed on brokered programming.
+WERE (1490 AM) is a commercial radio station licensed to Cleveland Heights, Ohio, United States, featuring a talk radio format as "NewsTalk 1490".
+Owned by Urban One, the station serves the Greater Cleveland region and carries The Rickey Smiley Morning Show, is the home of syndicated personalities Al Sharpton and Jesse Jackson, and is the Cleveland affiliate for Red Eye Radio.
+WERE's studios are located in Independence while the transmitter is near University Circle adjacent to the Case Western Reserve University campus.
+In addition to a standard analog transmission, WERE's programming is available online and simulcast on an HD Radio subchannel of co-owned WZAK.